-In the past week, I’ve developed the annoying habit of constantly running my fingers through my hair, which might not seem like that big of a deal—except when I’m in a meeting or on a call or looking at dinner menu and suddenly realize I’ve been petting my hair like it’s some sort of soft baby Bichon for the past 10 minutes.
+I’ve recently developed the annoying habit of constantly running my fingers through my hair.
+While that might not seem like that big of a deal—except when I’m in a meeting or on a call or looking at the dinner menu and suddenly realize I’ve been petting my hair like it’s some sort of soft baby Bichon for the past 10 minutes.
 I can’t help it.
 If this newfound habit is annoying for anyone in my vicinity, they can blame hairstylist David Mallett.

-First, I was led to a shampoo bowl where Mallett’s charming lead colorist, Anthony, washed my hair and explained the treatment.
-He told me he would be infusing a medley of ingredients from Tokyo (ah, hence the name) into my strands—from eight keratins to hydrolyzed silk to something called ceramide 2, which supposedly makes up 80% of the fatty elements in your hair.
+It's a pretty involved process that takes anywhere from 30 minutes to an hour to complete.
+Mallett’s charming former lead colorist, Anthony, explained the treatment to me.
+He told me he would be infusing a medley of ingredients from Tokyo (ah, hence the name) into my strands—from eight keratins to hydrolyzed silk to something called ceramide 2, which supposedly makes up 80 percent of the fatty elements in your hair, the salon claims.
 Something about the way the ingredients are concocted allows them to penetrate deep into the hair shaft to fuse with its natural fibers and heal it from the inside instead of just sitting on top as a gloss would, according to the salon.

 After he had finished smacking the treatment into my hair, he left me for a few minutes and then came back and covered my strands with a balloon-looking hair wrap.
 The wrap expanded over the next few minutes, puffing out with warm steam.
 I snapped some selfies, obviously.
 Then, the treatment was finished.
 The whole thing took 30 minutes from start to finish.
 Mallett himself blow-dried my hair, and halfway through, I couldn’t help myself.
 I quickly ran my fingers through my hair, then did it again and again.
 Somehow, my dry, overdyed strands had transformed into baby hair.
 Well, not quite newborn hair, but maybe toddler or pre-teen hair.

-Anthony promised me that the treatment would actually make my hair even softer in a few weeks.
+Anthony promised me that the treatment would make my hair even softer in a few weeks.
 It’s been a week, and so far, it’s delivered on his promise.
 My hair swings now, instead of just falling limply across my shoulders like straw.
 It gleams in the light and feels thicker somehow, too.
 Plus, I’ve noticed that my roots are less oily than before, and I can go longer between shampooing (and dry-shampooing).
 Mallett recommends getting the treatment every four to six weeks to bring your hair back to full health, and I’m already gearing up for my next appointment.
 In the meantime, apologies for all the hair-touching (and tossing).